yutak23/svelte-kit-sessions/README.md

 #### store

 The session store instance.
-The default value is new `MemoryStore` instance.
+The default value is `MemoryStore` instance.

 **Note** See the chapter [Session Store Implementation](#session-store-implementation) for more information on the store.